syncfusion-content/javascript-docs/js/Dialog/Behavior-Settings.md

 The output for Dialog control when enabled is “false” is as follows.

-{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img6.png" Caption="Dialog with enabled as false"%}
+{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img6.png" %}

 ## Dialog Position